 Grade 3 to 4 |

-Based on your total score, you’ll fall into three classifications:
+Based on your total score, you’ll fall into one of three classifications:

-You just received a score that tells you about your liver health.
+You’ve just received a score that tells you about your liver health.
 Now what?
-First, try not to get hung up on the numbers or your test results without talking to your healthcare provider.
-They can talk to you about your results and what they mean.
-Your Child-Pugh score helps them make decisions about your treatment plan.
+First, try not to get hung up on the numbers before talking to your healthcare provider.
+They can walk through your results and explain what they all mean.
+Your Child-Pugh score can help them make decisions about your treatment plan.
 But you’re part of the decision, too.
-Talk to your healthcare team about what your score means and what they recommend.
+Talk to your provider about the next steps they recommend.

 Advertisement